 - Having one or two easy to read large fonts

-- Ensuring the contrast between the text and background is high enough to read the text.
+- Ensuring the contrast between the text and background is high enough to enhance the reading experience.

-- Avoid fancier fonts and stick with web friendly fonts
+- Avoid fancy fonts and stick with web friendly ones.

 - Avoid using variations with caps, bold or italicized fonts and text that blinks or moves.

 Accessible Headers in HTML

 A large consideration in coding websites is a hierarchical structure to each page.
-By having websites in a clear, concise order can give visually impaired users an easy roadmap to follow.
-It allows for easy flow of the website, readability and provides your website users with a clear navigation and direction.
+By having websites in a clear, concise order gives visually impaired users an easy roadmap to follow.
+It allows for easy flow of the website, readability and provides your website users with clear navigation and direction.

-The recommendation is that the largest header (H1) should be at the top of the page, followed by the other subsequent headers in any given page.
-Each subsequent header should differ in size, gradually getting smaller as the page goes down.
+The recommendation is that the largest header (H1) should be at the top of the page, followed by the other subsequent headers on any given page.
+Each subsequent header should differ in size, getting smaller as the page goes down.

 Accessible through Keyboard

-A major factor in making websites accessible is the ability for non-mouse users to be able to navigate your website through the keyboard.
+A major factor in making websites accessible is the ability for non-mouse users to be able to navigate your website with the keyboard.

-Methods to create keyboard accessibility can be used by lining up the tab feature and can help eliminate the use for a mouse.
+Methods to create keyboard accessibility can be used by lining up the tab feature and helping to eliminate the use of a mouse.
 Proper testing should be done on your website to ensure this action is in good working order.

 Content in HTML: Colours / Images / Layout

-Have those colorblind individuals in mind when considering colours on your website.
-What might look marvelous to some, will no doubt look vastly different to those that deal with colour blindness.
+Have colour blind individuals in mind when considering colours on your website.
+What might look great to some, will look vastly different to those with colour blindness.

-In order to keep all parties happy, the recommendation is to choose a text colour that stands out against its background and use darker colors against a lighter backdrop.
+To keep all parties happy, the recommendation is to choose darker colours against a lighter backdrop.

-There are various tools online to gauge the contrast between colours and how they are in compliance with the guidelines.
+To help there are various online tools to gauge the contrast between colours and how they’re in compliance with the guidelines.

-Images on websites should always have its “alt” tags filled and clearly specified as to what the image portrays for those visually impaired.
+Images on websites should always have “alt” tags filled and clearly specified as to what the image portrays for the visually impaired.